Your cart

 Mattress Shipping (Cost & Region) Trial Period Return Policy / Fees Warranty Length Notable Conditions

-Simba Hybrid Essential Free standard delivery to most UK addresses; regional surcharges may apply 200 nights home trial Free collection during trial, refund of mattress cost; original delivery charges not refunded 10 years Mattress must be used on suitable base, excessive damage can void coverage
+Simba Hybrid Essential Free standard delivery to most UK addresses; regional surcharges may apply 200 nights home trial Free collection during trial; original delivery charges usually not refunded 10 years Use on a suitable base; damage or stains can affect coverage

-Simba Hybrid (Original) Free standard UK delivery, multiple size options including EU sizes 200 nights Free pickup during trial, full mattress refund excluding initial delivery 10 years One trial per household limit can apply; must allow break-in period before return in some terms
+Simba Hybrid (Original) Free standard UK delivery; multiple size options 200 nights Free pickup during trial; refund excluding initial delivery 10 years Terms can include household limits and break-in guidance

-Simba Hybrid Pro Free delivery to most UK postcodes; VIP or weekend upgrades sometimes offered 200 nights Free collection within trial window; refund less any premium delivery charges 10 years Normal wear judged separately from defects; body impressions must exceed stated threshold for warranty claims
+Simba Hybrid Pro Free delivery to most UK postcodes; upgrades may be offered 200 nights Free collection within trial; refund less any premium delivery fees 10 years Warranty thresholds and normal-wear rules apply

-Simba Hybrid Luxe Free standard UK delivery; timing options vary by region 200 nights Free collection within trial; refund of mattress and financed payments, excluding delivery 10 years Very heavy damage, staining, or use on non-supportive base can affect eligibility
+Simba Hybrid Luxe Free standard UK delivery; timing options vary by region 200 nights Free collection within trial; refund excluding delivery 10 years Heavy damage, stains, or poor support surfaces can affect eligibility

 FAQs

-1. Are Simba mattresses actually medium-firm, or do they feel firmer in real use?
+1. Are Simba mattresses medium-firm, or do they feel firmer in real use?

 2. Which Simba mattress is best for side sleepers with shoulder pain?